mibur1/comet/docs/source/sections/usage.rst

 .. tip::

-  The GUI offers many features for data loading and processing, (dynamic) functional connectivity estimation, graph analysis, and multiverse analysis.
-The scripting API is recommended if more flexibility is needed.
+  The GUI provides convenient tools for data handling, (dynamic) connectivity estimation, graph analysis, and multiverse exploration, offering a quick visual overview.
+  For greater flexibility, the scripting API is recommended.

 GUI